ycpcs/cs101-fall2021/syllabus.md

 ### Exams

 **Exams will be closed-book, closed-notes.** They will last approximately 60 minutes and will be administered at the beginning of the class period. **Exams will include a programming component.** The last half of the class may be used for instruction and/or laboratory work.
-A total of five exams will be administered.
+A total of four exams will be administered.
 The lowest scoring exam will be dropped.

 ### In-class laboratories